-Click on the link below to listen to Peter and Betty talking about Facilitated Communication (FC) on ABC Radio’s ‘Mornings with Annie Gaffney” on 3 December 2012 .
-It also includes an interview with former Disability Services Queensland speech pathologist, Matthew Wilson, sharing his understanding and experiences of FC while working in the department. http://blogs.abc.net.au/queensland/2012/12/communication-tool-helps-peter-find-voice.html
+On 3 December 2012 Peter and Betty were invited to talk about Facilitated Communication on ABC Radio’s ‘Mornings with Annie Gaffney”.
+The program also included an interview with former Disability Services Queensland speech pathologist, Matthew Wilson, sharing his understanding and experiences of FC while working in the department.

 Peter was first introduced to Facilitated Communication at the age of 30.
 Until then, his family and everyone who knew him thought that he understood very little, because of his inability to speak.